In this Article:

 Identifying the right KPIs

-3 Reach social media KPIs:
+Three Social Reach media KPIs:

 - Follower numbers: This KPI measures the number of people who have chosen to follow your account on a specific social media channel.
 It indicates how big and loyal your audience is.